How I Stop Spam Form Submissions in WordPress (8 Methods That Work)

 Add the WPForms Recaptcha form field

-When the form field is in place, you’ll see the Recaptcha badge in the form builder preview.
+When the form field is in place, you’ll see the reCAPTCHA badge in the form builder preview.

 Recaptcha badge in WPForms builder

-Some other popular WordPress plugins with Recaptcha features include:
+Some other popular WordPress plugins with reCAPTCHA features include:

 Step 5: Filter Comment Spam with WordPress Moderation Settings